New from Corevident

 02

-• Protocol gap analysis report with CDISC/CDASH standards mapping
+• Protocol gap analysis report with CDISC and CDASH standards mapping

-• Audit-traceable readiness scoring against ICH GCP and 21 CFR Part 11 requirements
+• Audit-traceable readiness scoring aligned to ICH GCP and 21 CFR Part 11 requirements

-• Study startup governance framework with human approval checkpoint documentation
+• Study startup governance framework including human approval checkpoint documentation

-• EDC platform readiness summary (Medidata Rave, IQVIA PBSU, or in-house build assessment)
+• EDC platform readiness summary covering Medidata Rave, IQVIA PBSU, or in-house build assessment

 Deep experience in regulated environments.